On Air Now

-When Her Majesty the Queen dies, Britain and the Commonwealth will no longer sing ‘God Save the Queen’.
+When Charles III is proclaimed King, Britain and the Commonwealth will no longer sing ‘God Save the Queen’.

-When our long-standing monarch Elizabeth II dies, the British and Commonwealth anthem will revert to its male version, which was used before she ascended to the throne.
+Following the death of our beloved monarch, Her Majesty Queen Elizabeth II, the British and Commonwealth anthem has reverted to its male version, which was used before she ascended to the throne.

 It goes as follows: